 What Is A Cubic Yard?

-large volumes of landscape and construction
+for large volumes of landscape and construction materials.

-materials.
-Picture a cube that’s 3 feet in
+Picture a cube that’s 3 ft. in

 each direction– that’s a cubic yard.

 Rule of thumb: 1 cubic yard covers 100 sq. ft.
 (10′ x 10′) at a 3″ deep

 Three inches is the recommended depth for new garden beds.
 If you’re putting in a new stone or mulch bed, an easy way to figure out what you need is to find the square footage of each area, multiply the width x length of each bed, then add them together.